mediaelch/mediaelch-doc/docs/source/contributing/bug-reports.rst

 .. warning::

    TheTvDb has stopped working since October 2021.
 MediaElch will remove support for TheTvDb in the next versions.
-   Please switch to either TMDb or IMDb.
+   Please switch to either TMDB or IMDb.
 Some features such as "show all episodes" will no longer work (will be added again).

 You found a bug?
 What now?